MUzairZahid/Blind-Radar-Signal-Restoration/data_generation/README.md

 ## Citation

-If you use these datasets in your research, please cite our paper:
+If you use these datasets in your research, please cite our papers:

 ```bibtex
 @article{zahid2024brsr,